emmetio/emmet-docs/src/documents/abbreviations/types/index.html.md

 In the example above, when you expand `bq` abbreviation, Emmet will look for `blockquote` abbreviation’s definition.
 If it doesn’t exist, it will simply output `<blockquote></blockquote>` element.
 The `ol+` abbreviation actually outputs the same result as `ol>li` does.

 The `ol+` definition may look ambiguous since it contains `+` at the end which is also a sibling operator.
 Emmet correctly expands such abbreviations and the plus sign is left here for historical reasons.
-Just remember that you don’t need to use plus sing to create abbreviation alias.
+Just remember that you don’t need to use plus sign to create abbreviation alias.